Planting trees: Our mission continues!

 The second step is tilling.
 Tilling is done twice.
 The first time is tilling the top and the second time is deep tilling.
 Deep tilling is about 10 cm into the ground in order for the tree to fit perfectly.

 The trees are selected based on their ability to support and sustain the biodiversity of the region.
 The 3.500 beech and oak trees will purify the air, produce oxygen, reduce carbon dioxide, maintain water and support biodiversity.
-A beech tree absorbs 9000 liters of carbon dioxide and produces 9000 liters of oxygen a day.
-One beech oak tree absorbs 5.280 grams of CO2 per year.
+One beech tree of 30 metres high provides 9000 litres of oxygen a day.
+One grown oak tree absorbs 20 kg of CO2 a year.

 We would like to thank all our sponsors.
 Are you interested in helping us by becoming a volunteer or sponsor?
-You are welcome to reach out for us.
+You are welcome to reach out to us.

 Check our video, about our planting journey.